timescale/docs/_partials/_migrate_prerequisites.md

   [following extensions][all available extensions].
 Timescale Cloud services do not support [tablespaces], and [there is no superuser associated with a Timescale service][no-superuser-for-timescale-instance].

-- Ensure that the version of PostgreSQL running in your target Timescale Cloud service is greater than or equal to the source database.
-- In your target Timescale Cloud service, enable the PostgreSQL extensions used in your source database.

 [created-a-database-service-in-timescale]: /getting-started/:currentVersion:/services/